Dynamic Assets Selection

 weights = strategy(data)

-This liquidity filter, focusing specifically on Nasdaq 100 assets, is the main filter you are highly recommended to use, especially if you plan to participate in competitions.
-It multiplies the strategy weights by a liquidity indicator, effectively filtering out non-liquid stocks:
+This liquidity filter targets Nasdaq 100 assets and is the main filter you should use, especially if you plan to enter competitions.
+It multiplies the strategy weights by a liquidity indicator, which removes non-liquid stocks:

 weights = weights * data.sel(field="is_liquid")